 Take us through the writing and recording process for the album.
 How many songs did you write in total?

-Are there any songs on this disc that are personal favorites or that have good stories behind them?
+Are there any songs on this disc that are personal favourites or that have good stories behind them?

 Do you decide on a suitable sound fairly quickly, or do you tend to tweak tones obsessively?